Mendy upstages Aguero as Man City take massive step towards Premier League title at Leicester | Goal.com

 Leicester City 0-2 Manchester City: Match statistics

-It was supposed to be all about Sergio Aguero, but it was a fellow Manchester City player with an uncertain future that made the killer difference as the Premier League leaders took another huge step towards the title.
+It was supposed to be all about Sergio Aguero, but it was a fellow Manchester City player with an uncertain future that made the difference as the Premier League leaders took another huge step towards the title on Saturday evening.

-Benjamin Mendy was making just his second Premier League appearance in four months cooly stepped inside the Leicester defence and coolly sidefooted the opener to help move Pep Guardiola’s side 17 points clear at the top.
+Benjamin Mendy was making just his second Premier League appearance in four months as he nimbly avoided one challenge and coolly sidefooted the opener to help move Pep Guardiola’s side 17 points clear at the top.

 City had dominated against a strangely unadventurous Leicester side and were only missing a goal until Mendy became the unlikely hero.